Ja'far Kashfi

-Ja'far Kashfi, Iranian Muslim philosopher, was born at Darabgard in Fars in 1775 or 1776, lived all his life at Borujerd and died in 1850–1851.
+Ja'far Kashfi (جعفر کشفی; 1775/76 – 1850/51) was an Iranian Muslim philosopher who was born at Darabgard in Fars in 1775/76, lived all his life at Borujerd, and died in 1850/51.
 His work comprises about twelve titles, and is written in both Persian and Arabic.
-His great work in Persian entitled Tuhfat al-muluk (The Gift offered to the Sovereigns), which was written at the request of a Qajar prince, son of Fath Ali Shah, the Shahzadah Muhammad-Taqi Mirza.
+His great work in Persian is titled Tuhfat al-muluk (The Gift offered to the Sovereigns) and was written at the request of Prince Mohammad Taqi Mirza, a son of Fath-Ali Shah Qajar.